Get the Help You Need After a Wisconsin Slip and Fall Accident

 - Inadequate property maintenance.
 Property owners have a duty to maintain their properties.
 If a property owner should have known about a problem—perhaps a broken stair, a malfunctioning light, or a loose banister—and failed to fix it then a serious fall could result.

 - Poor property design.
 Property owners also have a duty to design safe properties.
 Lack of lighting or lack of compliance with building codes, for example, could result in a fall.

-Any of these causes can result in a significant injury and a potential recovery.
+Any of these causes of slip and falls can result in a significant injury and a potential recovery.

 Common Types of Injuries Suffered in Slip and Fall Accidents